 - Damage to the auditory system

-Occasional episodes of tinnitus lasting at most a few minutes are quite common in normal people, especially after exposure to loud noises.
+Occasional episodes of tinnitus lasting at most a few minutes occur commonly in most people, especially after exposure to loud noises.

 Factors that may increase your chance of developing tinnitus include: